 “Big schools of flounder move in from offshore to feed,” Cushman said.
 (843-997-5850) “The schools moving in from offshore can be voracious and ready to eat whatever they can find.”

 The estuaries are filled with all types of baitfish and a new crop of shrimp moving into the creeks.
-Flounder will move in from ocean and find places to ambush the smorgasbord of bait.
+Flounder will move in from the ocean and find places to ambush the smorgasbord of bait.

 “The fish move in and spread out along oyster bars, creeks mouths, and even in the main channels,” he said.

-Flounder, which associate with structure in order to ambush passing forage, will spread out as the weather continues to warm, but in spring, they are still moving in and will most often be found around structure along the main waterways.
+Flounder, which associate with structure in order to ambush passing forage, will spread out as the weather continues to warm.
+But in spring, they are still moving in and will most often be found around structure along the main waterways.

 “Sandy bottom areas near structure along the main channels are great places to find flounder in the spring,” he said.